JonathanGrossmanITC/fullstack_html_css_basics/04_live_coding_steps.md

 ## Day 1

+The focus of this live coding session is to create a project folder, design the mobile layout and styles, and add media queries to handle some of the styles for larger screen sizes.
+By the end of this session, the page should look fairly good but have some imperfections.
+For instance, the title is not propertly aligned, the footer layout is awkward in larger screen sizes, and more.
+In the next live coding session, you will implement styles in your media questions that address those imperfections.

+Live Coding Steps:

 1. Create a project folder for HTML and CSS

 2. In the HTML file, create the HTML structure for your page: